Skip to Content

 Burro’s Tail Care: Growing This Unique Succulent

-A succulent trailing perennial, the burro’s tail produces stems up to 2 feet long.
-The stems are covered in densely packed light green leaves that look like little knobs.
+The burro’s tail produces stems covered in densely packed light green leaves that look like little knobs.
 In healthy plants, the leaves grow very close together, even overlapping in spots.
 In its natural habitat, it grows down ravines and rocky cliffs.
+In your home, it looks lovely in a hanging planter or pot up on a shelf.

-Because burro’s tail is a succulent, it enjoys a lot of light as a house plant.
+Burro’s tail enjoys a lot of light.
 I have mine hanging in a small planter directly in front of one of the sunniest windows in my house.
 After I had the plant for only a month, it began sprouting 3 new stems from the base of the single original stem.
-So I’d say it’s happy with the light there!
+So I’d say it’s happy with the light there.

 burro's tail succulent on a hanging planter